syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ### Table of Contents with custom style

 The WebKit HTML Converter provides support for customizing the table of contents style.
-Each header tag style can be customizing by using [HtmlToPdfTocStyle] (https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.HtmlToPdf.HtmlToPdfTocStyle.html).
+Each header tag style can be customized by using [HtmlToPdfTocStyle] (https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.HtmlToPdf.HtmlToPdfTocStyle.html).
 Please refer the below code snippet,

 {% tabs %}